-SIN IS UNFORGIVING, BUT GOD IS MERCIFUL.
+SIN IS UNFORGIVING, BUT GOD IS MERCIFUL

 The harsh reality is this.
 In this life and while we are in the flesh, we shall be tempted and troubled and at times yield to temptations advertently and inadvertently.
-In addition, sin leaves scars that cannot be erased in this life; but, can be left behind when we depart this world.
+In addition, sin leaves scars that cannot be erased in this life, but can be left behind when we depart this world.
 What we sow, we reap.
 Accidents, errors or mistake that happen to us cannot be corrected or replaced in this life.
 David could not erase, from his mind, what he had done with Bathsheba and to her husband.
 Personally, I cannot reverse the unintended accident in December 1951 that has disabled me for life.
 I cannot even get back my thoughts on retribution for the mistakes of others.
-The wages of sin is death (Ro.6:23).
+The wages of sin is death (Romans 6:23).
 They will not leave us alone until we leave this body.
 Even when we are spiritually reborn or were renewed in our mind, we cannot get rid of the marks of sin.
 What happens is, we tolerate sin and become more gracious and forgiving to ourselves and to others that transgress against us.
 I look daily at my scars and marvel that with God’s grace I lasted that long.
-I do long for deliverance from being handicapped (II Cor.4:2).
+I do long for deliverance from being handicapped (II Corinthians 4:2).

 The worst blow to Satan was when Jesus begged the Father to forgive Satan’s children for what they were doing to Him (Lk.23: 34).
 We, too, outwit satan when we, instead of dividing and fighting, forgive even when we think there is nothing to forgive (II Cor.2: 9-11).
 Forgiveness is God’s medicine for sin.